lob/lob-openapi/CONTRIBUTING.md

 when pushing additional work to the branch.
 Don't be afraid to force push: the actions build each artifact anew on each push.

+## Documentation Style

+The generated docs are in html, but the documentation is written in the `yml` files.
+In order to add things like lists, code highlighting, or hyperlinks, you need to use the markdown style of [CommonMark](https://commonmark.org/).

 ## Adding a Form Factor (aka Resource)

 ### Generating a Resource Skeleton